 In Darwinex it is important to distinguish the DARWIN return from that of the underlying strategy.

-On the DARWIN profile page you can see the return graph for one of the pre-set timeframes offered by Darwinex (TOTAL, 2A, 1A, 6M, 3M, 1M, 1W y 1D).
+On the DARWIN profile page, you can see the return chart for one of the pre-set timeframes offered by Darwinex (TOTAL, 2A, 1A, 6M, 3M, 1M, 1W y 1D).

-By left-clicking on the mouse and dragging, you can zoom in on a specific period to see the % return for a custom time period.
+By left-clicking and dragging on the mouse, you can zoom in on a specific period to see the % return for a custom time period.

-As with the DARWIN, you can see the equity return curve of an underlying strategy in addition to a summary table displaying monthly returns.
+As with the DARWIN, you can see the equity return curve of an underlying strategy in addition to a summary table displaying monthly/yearly/total returns.

-- Return of DARWINs and their underlying strategies is updated every 30 seconds.
+- Return on both DARWINs and their underlying strategies is updated every 30 seconds.

 - Return of live trading strategies without DARWIN and of demo trading strategies is updated once a day, during the European nighttime.